 They then replaced it with a 1 inch ISO recovery board and TPO 60mil system to finish the roof off.
-The original tar and gravel roof was like a magnet for the sun and the asphalt would absorb all of the heat, affecting energy costs.
+The original tar and gravel roof was like a magnet for the sun and would absorb all of the heat, affecting energy costs.
 Their new roof, white and rubberized, is considered a cool roof in Florida.
-Not only is it a lot more energy efficient, but it will also improve the durability and longevity of the roof.
+Not only is it more energy efficient, but it will also improve the durability and longevity of the roof.

 Despite all of the rainfall in Tallahassee in December, Wayne and his team at Apachee Roofing were right on schedule with the TPO roofing installation estimate of 17-20 days.

 Serving homeowners and commercial properties with quality service is something that the workers at Apachee Roofing live by.
 Residential services, especially repair, is majority of the company’s work.
 The company has been a family business for decades and prides itself on customer service and accountability.

 Call to schedule an estimate today at (850) 893-3470 or contact us in the form below.